 Internet dating and safety

 We support participants during periods of transition.
-Changes can be overwhelming and can impacts on an individual's ability to organise their thoughts, plan responses, regulate emotions and adapt.
+Change can be overwhelming and can impact on an individual's ability to organise their thoughts, plan responses, regulate emotions and adapt.

 Individual programs may include, but are not limited to: